 In the ID field, specify a meaningful credential ID value - for example,

-letters for the credential ID, as well as any valid separator character.
+can use uppercase or lowercase letters for the credential ID, as well as any valid separator character,

 However, for the benefit of all users on your Jenkins instance, it is best to